Saab 9-5 should not be confused with Saab 95.

 The Saab 9-5 is an executive car that was produced by the Swedish automobile maker Saab from 1997 to 2012.

-The first generation 9-5 was introduced in 1997 for the 1998 model year, as the replacement to the Saab 9000.
+The first generation 9-5 was introduced in 1997 for the 1998 model year, as the replacement of the Saab 9000.
 At the time, the car represented a significant development for the manufacturer.
 In the United States, the 9-5 was introduced in the spring of 1998, for the 1999 model year.

 Saab badged the model as the Saab 95, but consistently advertised it as the Saab 9-5, pronounced "nine five" rather than "ninety-five".
 This model should not be confused with the Saab 95, produced from 1959 to 1978.